Hyperparameter Optimization for Unsupervised Outlier Detection: Experiments

 \textbf{Evaluation}.
 We split the meta-train/test by leave-one-out cross-validation (LOOCV).
 Each time we use one dataset as the input dataset for HPO, and the remaining datasets as meta-train.
 We run five independent trials and report the average for the baselines with randomness.
 We use Average Precision (AP) as the performance measure, while it can be substituted with any other measure\footref{footnote:metric}.
 As the raw performance like AP is not comparable across datasets with varying magnitude, we report the normalized AP rank of an HP, ranging from 1 (the best) to 0 (the worst)---thus higher the better.
 Also, we provide an additional metric called ``top q\%'', denoting that an HP's performance has no statistical difference from the top q\% HP from the meta HP-set, ranging from 0 (the best) to 1 (the worst)---thus lower the better.
 To compare two methods, we use the paired Wilcoxon signed rank test across all 39 datasets (significance level $p 0.05$).
 We give the full performance results in Appx. \ref{appx:full_results}.

 \textbf{Hyperparameters}.
-The hyperparameters of \method are chosen by LOOCV on the meta-train set.
-To that end, we initialize the surrogate function with 10 HPs.
-Also, we report the results within a 30-minute budget for deep RAE and 10-minute budget for LOF and iForest, leading to $E$=40 iters.
+The hyperparameters of \method are chosen by LOOCV on the meta-train.
+We initialize the surrogate function with 10 HPs.
+Also, we report the results within a 30-minute budget for deep RAE and 10-minute budget for LOF and iForest.